-To confirm the minutes of the meeting of the Committee held on 26 April 2023.
-These will be attached to the supplementary late sheets.
-A copy of the minutes will also be placed on the dais prior to the meeting.
+To confirm the minutes of the meeting of the Committee held on 24 May 2023 which will be attached as part of the supplementary late sheets at the meeting.
+A copy of the minutes will be placed on the dais prior to the meeting.